Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 History and Background

-Another thing you might notice when hiking around Graveyard Fields are all the wide-open spaces, which are odd when remembering you’re in the middle of the Blue Ridge Mountains.
-That’s because, in 1925, a fire broke out here destroyed much of the area’s flora.
+Another thing you might notice when hiking around Graveyard Fields is all the wide-open spaces, which are odd when you remember you’re in the middle of the Blue Ridge Mountains.
+That’s because, in 1925, a fire broke out here and destroyed much of the area’s flora.

 Read More: 75+ Great Hikes Near Asheville (Within a 2-Hour Drive)